JonNData/outdoor_AB/README.md

     * * careful what you may be able to predict on, you can't decide to administer the B-test after using factors from your B-test
 4. potential alteryx, app
 5. work on presentation

+Project setup at start, eexplain target.
+This is what i would do in that situation, what skills you used to be positive.
+Result focused structure.
+Deep dive in job description for behavior questions. take initiative to say hi

+These are the things that would make this an easy yes.
+Since i'm not in missouri, is there an option to stay remote, maybe travel once a month.
+One bucket, not constantly.

+have questions prepared.
+Blog . why do you want to work here